mongodb/awscdk-resources-mongodbatlas/API.md

 Means by which MongoDB Cloud selects data to archive.

-Data can be chosen using the age of the data or a MongoDB query.
-**DATE** selects documents to archive based on a date.
-**CUSTOM** selects documents to archive based on a custom JSON query.
-MongoDB Cloud doesn't support **CUSTOM** when `"collectionType": "TIMESERIES"`.
+Data can be chosen using the age of the data or a MongoDB query. **DATE** selects documents to archive based on a date. (if DATE is selected, the PartitionFields.FieldName must be completed with the Criteria.DateField value)**CUSTOM** selects documents to archive based on a custom JSON query (When selecting this option, the Query property must be inputted).
+MongoDB Cloud doesn't support **CUSTOM** when `collectionType: TIMESERIES`.

 ---